Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ```
 This will create a file with the name of your meal and a .jpg extension inside the public directory of your server.
 If the file already exists it will overwrite it with a new picture.
 You can test this by re-running the FoodServer with your changes and adding a meal - the photo should appear in the "public" directory you just created.

-4. your storehandler should now look as follows:
+5. Your `storehandler` function should now look as follows:
 ```swift
 func storeHandler(meal: Meal, completion: (Meal?, RequestError?) -> Void ) {
     mealStore[meal.name] = meal